 Once you have entered the Form 1099-MISC income, the program will bring you through additional screens to complete the Schedule C. To enter the excludable amount as an expense, continue to the screen titled Business Income - Expenses, and click Yes.
 Continue to the screen titled Business Income - Expenses with an entry field for Qualified Medicaid waiver payments exclusion (Notice 2014-7).
 Enter the excluded amount on this screen.

 Below are the steps to remove the Self-Employment Tax by entering an adjustment for Schedule SE:

 Generally, amounts reported to you in Box 1 of Form W-2 are reported on Form 1040, Line 7 as wages.
 If you choose to apply the Notice to payments received in 2016, you will enter the income in the Wages and Salaries section of the Federal Q&A, but will also report the excludable amount as a negative adjustment on Form 1040, Line 21.

 To enter the adjustment on Form 1040, Line 21:

 When you print your return, the text See Attached will print to the left of Line 21 on the Form 1040.
 An attached sheet will print with the return titled Other Income - Supporting Details for Form 1040, Line 21 which will print both the description and amount that was entered.

-Please note that the link in the information above is updated each year automatically.
+Note: The link in the information above is updated each year automatically.
 It will take you to the most recent IRS version of the form instructions at the time it is accessed.